DST in the USA: Is It Coming to an End?

 History: When Did DST Start in the USA?

-Only 7 months later, DST was repealed.
-However, some cities, including Pittsburgh, Boston, and New York, continued to use it.
+Only seven months later, DST was repealed.
+But some cities, including Pittsburgh, Boston, and New York, continued to use it.

 “War Time” and “Peace Time”

-In 1942, at the height of World War II, President Franklin D. Roosevelt reintroduced the measure, instituting year-round Daylight Saving Time in the United States.
-Referred to as “War Time”, DST was in force continuously from February 9, 1942 to September 30, 1945.
+In 1942, at the height of World War II, President Franklin D. Roosevelt reintroduced the measure, instituting year-round Daylight Saving Time in the US.
+Referred to as “War Time,” DST was in force continuously from February 9, 1942 to September 30, 1945.

 From 1945 to 1966, there were no uniform rules for DST in the US.
 This caused widespread confusion, especially for trains, buses, and the broadcasting industry.
 As a result, the Uniform Time Act of 1966 was established.
 While granting US states the ability to opt out of DST, the law provided a framework for a nation-wide, synchronized DST schedule, starting on the last Sunday of April and ending on the last Sunday of October.